hpi-sam/digital-fuesim-manv/backend/README.md

 ### `FuesimServer`

-The `FuesimServer` is a singleton responsible for starting and stopping both the webserver (`ExerciseHttpServer`) and the websocket server (`ExerciseWebsocketServer`) parts of the backend.
+The `FuesimServer` is a class responsible for starting and stopping both the webserver (`ExerciseHttpServer`) and the websocket server (`ExerciseWebsocketServer`) parts of the backend.
 Both servers use `express` as the underlying architecture.
-When creating a new `FuesimServer`, the old servers get automatically killed.
 Both servers currently use CORS allow all origins as a temporary solution.

 ### `ExerciseHttpServer`